TylerHillery/RePort/README.md

 # **RePort** ⚖️
-A portfolio balancing tool to help investors get their positions back to target weights.
+A portfolio rebalancing tool to help investors get their positions back to target weights.